microsoft/FluidFramework/BREAKING.md

 ### Changes to client-api
 - The `load` function from `document.ts` will fail the container does not exist.
 Going forward, please use the `create` function to handle this scenario.

+### Property removed from the ContainerContext class
+- the `existing` property from `ContainerContext` has been removed.
+Inspecting this property in order to decide whether or not to perform initialization operations has been replaced with extending the `RuntimeFactoryHelper` abstract class and overriding `instantiateFirstTime` and `instantiateFromExisting`.

 ## 0.42 Breaking changes